Wiener-Dog (film)

-Wiener-Dog is a 2016 American comedy film directed and written by Todd Solondz.
-Starring an ensemble cast led by Ellen Burstyn, Kieran Culkin, Julie Delpy, Danny DeVito, Greta Gerwig, Tracy Letts, and Zosia Mamet, the film serves as a spin-off from Solondz's 1995 film Welcome to the Dollhouse, which also features the character of Dawn Wiener.
-The film is also inspired by the 1966 drama Au Hasard Balthazar, directed by Robert Bresson.
+Wiener-Dog is a 2016 American anthology comedy film directed and written by Todd Solondz.
+Starring an ensemble cast led by Ellen Burstyn, Kieran Culkin, Julie Delpy, Danny DeVito, Greta Gerwig, Tracy Letts, and Zosia Mamet, the film is a spin-off from Solondz's 1995 film Welcome to the Dollhouse, which also features the character of Dawn Wiener.
+The film is also inspired by the 1966 French drama Au hasard Balthazar, directed by Robert Bresson.

 The film had its world premiere at the 2016 Sundance Film Festival on January 22, 2016. before receiving a limited release on June 24, 2016, by Amazon Studios and IFC Films.

 Plot

 Danny brings his cancer-surviving son Remi a wiener dog.
 His wife Dina does not want to deal with caring for the dog, but Danny informs her Remi is mature and old enough to help the two with the responsibilities.
 Dina brings Wiener-Dog to the vet to get spayed, and on their way, Remi becomes upset.
 Dina comforts Remi by telling him an embellished story about her childhood dog, which she claims died after giving birth to a litter of stillborn puppies.
 During Dina and Danny's yoga class, Remi and Wiener-Dog tear up the couch cushions and cover the living room in feathers.
-Wiener Dog wanders off into the kitchen, and Remi feeds her a chocolate chip granola bar.
+Wiener-Dog wanders off into the kitchen, and Remi feeds her a chocolate chip granola bar.
 Wiener-Dog becomes very ill and spreads diarrhoea around the house.
 The next day, Danny brings Wiener-Dog to the vet to be euthanized.

 At the vet, veterinary nurse Dawn Wiener takes Wiener-Dog from the consultation room before the vet can euthanise her.
-She brings Wiener-Dog home with her, where she nurses the dog back to life.
+She brings Wiener-Dog home with her, where she nurses the dog back to health.
 It is loosely implied that she is estranged from her family.
-One day while shopping for pet food, she runs into her old ex-boyfriend (from junior high) Brandon, who invites her to visit his brother Tommy and his wife April, both with Down syndrome, in Ohio.
+One day while shopping for pet food, she runs into her ex-boyfriend (from junior high) Brandon, who invites her to visit his brother Tommy and his wife April, both with Down syndrome, in Ohio.
 Dawn agrees, and the two head off to Ohio, where they come across homesick Mexican hitchhikers.
 Once they arrive in Ohio, Brandon informs his brother that their father had died due to alcoholism.
 Tommy asks Brandon to stop doing drugs, and Brandon promises he has stopped, even though he was shown injecting drugs earlier in the trip.
 Dawn offers to leave Wiener-Dog with Tommy and April, who happily accept.
 On their way home, Dawn and Brandon talk about their future together and happily hold hands.